datacommonsorg/docsite/custom_dc/custom_data.md

 `observationProperties`

-: Optional.
-Properties that provide additional information about the observations contained in the CSV file.
+: Optional: Additional information about the observations contained in the CSV file.
 Currently, four properties are supported:
 - `unit`: The unit of measurement used in the observations.
 This is a string representing a currency, area, weight, volume, etc. For example, `SquareFoot`, `USD`, `Barrel`, etc.
 - `measurementPeriod`: The period of time in which the observations were recorded.
 This must be in ISO duration format, namely `P[0-9][Y|M|D|h|m|s]`.
 For example, `P1Y` is 1 year, `P3M` is 3 months, `P3h` is 3 hours.
 - `measurementMethod`: The method used to gather the observations.
 This can be a random string or an existing DCID of [`MeasurementMethodEnum`](https://datacommons.org/browser/MeasurementMethodEnum){: target="_blank"} type; for example, `EDA_Estimate` or `WorldBankEstimate`.